apalala/grako/README.rst

 **Grako** (for *grammar compiler*) is a tool that takes grammars in a variation of EBNF_ as input, and outputs memoizing_ (Packrat_) PEG_ parsers in Python_.

+**Grako** can also compile a grammar stored in a string into a `Grammar` object that can be used to parse any given input, much like the re_ module does with regular expressions.

 **Grako** is *different* from other PEG_ parser generators:

 * Generated parsers use Python_'s very efficient exception-handling system to backtrack. **Grako** generated parsers simply assert what must be parsed.
 There are no complicated *if-then-else* sequences for decision making or backtracking.
 Memoization allows going over the same input sequence several times in linear time.